-In recent seasons he led performances with the symphony orchestras of Cincinnati and Cincinnati Pops, Detroit, Memphis, Illinois and Meridian, as well as Ensemble ACJW in New York.
+In recent seasons he led performances with the symphony orchestras of Cincinnati and Cincinnati Pops, Charleston, Detroit, Memphis, Illinois and Meridian, as well as Ensemble ACJW in New York.
 He has also conducted the Hong Kong Sinfonietta, Hong Kong Philharmonic, and the Taipei Symphony Orchestra.

 He is also a keen golfer and tennis player and was a past president of the Cambridge University Chinese Society.
 Read more about Ken at his personal website.